Review Management: The Ultimate Business Owner’s Guide

 Customers Make Split-Second Decisions Based On Your Reviews

 Think of the last time you bought something new or tried out a new restaurant.
 What was the first thing you did?
-If you’re like the majority of people, you probably looked it up on the web, did some research, and read through reviews.
+If you’re like the majority of people, you probably looked it up on the web, did some research, and read through online review sites.

 Now think of all the customers that research YOUR business.
 What’s the impression they’ll get?
 Is it good?
 Or are you potentially turning away dozens, hundreds, or even thousands of paying customers?